dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/camera-control.md

 ## ifSkipCameraInspection

-Return or sets whether to skip camera inspection at initialization to save time.
+Returns or sets whether to skip camera inspection at initialization to save time.
+Note that if a previously used camera is already available in the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), the inspection is skipped automatically.
+Read more on [ifSaveLastUsedCamera](#ifsavelastusedcamera).

 ```typescript
 ifSkipCameraInspection: boolean;